menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 Overview
 --------

-The commands associated with zone management (located in the *DNS* context of the Web Application or the :menuselection:`Zone menu` in the Management Console) are only available when a specific DNS server or DNS zone is selected.
+The commands associated with zone management (located on the *DNS* page) are only available when a specific DNS server or DNS zone is selected.
 In other words, actions for the DNS zone are only available when DNS zones are listed.
 The default for the *DNS* context is displaying all zones.
-(In the Management Console, when DNS Zones is selected in the Object Browser, all DNS zones are listed on all servers.)
-However, when a particular name server is selected, only the zones being managed on that server are listed.
+When a particular name server is selected, only the zones being managed on that server are listed.

-The Web Application's *DNS* context displays zone types in the second column.
+The *DNS* page shows zone types in the second column.

 .. csv-table::
   :header: "Indicator", "Description"